ballerina-platform/module-ballerina-http/README.md

         > **Note:** Set the JAVA_HOME environment variable to the path name of the directory into which you installed JDK.

-2. Export Github Personal access token with read package permissions as follows,
+2. Export GitHub Personal access token with read package permissions as follows,

         export packageUser=<Username>
         export packagePAT=<Personal access token>